jwsy/example-website/README.md

   <img src="images/create-index-html.png" width="500">

 1. Add in your basic HTML to _index.html_.
 This should feel just like the Codecademy coding "IDE" (Interactive Development Environment) except now you're out of a browser and creating an actual file on your computer.
+You can copy the one I used in the example from [here](https://github.com/jwsy/example-website/blob/99509e2b6c1adc8bb959b2cf239a2a3047a7a493/index.html):

   <img src="images/index-html.png" width="400">